de4liu/home/_pages/cv.md

 Education
 ======
-* Ph.D. in Management Science and Info Systems, University of Texas at Austin, 2004
+* Ph.D. in Management Sci and Info Systems, University of Texas at Austin, 2004
 * M.S. in Management Science and Engineering, Tsinghua University, 2000
 * B.E. in Management Information Systems, Tsinghua University, 1998